getbridge/bridge-java/README.md

 depencies is available from [Flotype](http://cloud.flotype.com/bridge.jar)

 Source install:

-Clone this repository using `git clone git@bitbucket.org:flotype/bridge-js.git` and install using the npm installer
+Clone this repository using `git clone git@bitbucket.org:flotype/bridge-java.git` and install using `mvn install` for Maven users.

-    npm install bridge-js/

 ###Dependencies
 This library has no external dependencies.